Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 - GitPod - to develop project and organise version control.
 - Devtools - for debugging and adjusting layouts.
 - Lighthouse - for testing especially performance realted issues.
 - Wave evaluation tool - for any accesibility related issues.
+- Chat GPT - for generating site content.

 ## Testing
 Important part of your README!!!